 For more information about the laws and regulations visit:

-- Tobacco and Vapour Free Places, B.C.
-Government
+- Tobacco and Vapour Free Places, Government of B.C.

 - Tobacco and Vaping Products Act, Government of Canada